laraveltoiot/MQTTmicroService/MQTT-MICROSERVICE-GUIDE.md

 WEBHOOK_RETRY_DELAY=5
 ```

-- `WEBHOOK_ENABLED`: Set to `true` to enable webhook notifications
+- `WEBHOOK_ENABLED`: Set to `true` to enable global webhook notifications, or `false` to disable it
 - `WEBHOOK_URL`: The URL to send webhook notifications to
 - `WEBHOOK_METHOD`: The HTTP method to use (default: `POST`)
 - `WEBHOOK_TIMEOUT`: The timeout for webhook requests in seconds (default: `10`)
 - `WEBHOOK_RETRY_COUNT`: The number of times to retry failed webhook requests (default: `3`)
 - `WEBHOOK_RETRY_DELAY`: The delay between retries in seconds (default: `5`)

-When a message is received on a subscribed topic, the microservice will send a webhook notification to the configured URL with a JSON payload containing the message details.
-See the [Webhook Notifications](#webhook-notifications) section for more information.
+> **Note**: The global webhook is optional.
+If you set `WEBHOOK_ENABLED=false` or don't set `WEBHOOK_URL`, the global webhook will be disabled, but database webhooks will still work.

+#### Database Webhooks

+In addition to or instead of the global webhook, you can create and manage webhooks via API endpoints.
+These webhooks are stored in the database and can be configured to match specific MQTT topics using wildcards.

+You can use database webhooks exclusively by setting `WEBHOOK_ENABLED=false` in your environment variables, which is useful if you need different webhooks for different topics or want to manage webhooks dynamically without restarting the service.

+See the [Webhook Notifications](#webhook-notifications) section for more information on how to create and manage database webhooks.

 ## Authentication